miklevin/MikeLev.in/_posts/2025-03-08-python-mcp-server-example.md

 ## The Continued Importance of Human Programming

 And you better be speaking that language by then.
 We humans still add context.
-If you think you don't need to code anymore, because the machines will be doing all of that for us, you are so wrong.
+If you think you don't need to code anymore because the machines will be doing all of that for us, you are so wrong.
 That's what's said to shake people off the trail of what's becoming really important, which is a human who has both the extreme intimate context of the subject-matter and domain expertise in play with